Piston ring: Ring construction

 The compression rings in an automotive engine typically have a rectangular or keystone shaped cross-section.
 The upper compression ring typically has a barrel profile for the periphery, while the lower compression ring typically has a taper napier facing.
 Some engines also use a taper facing for the top ring, and simple plain-faced rings were used in the past.

 Oil control rings are typically made from either a single piece of cast iron, multiple pieces of steel, or steel/iron with a helical spring backing to create the tension required for a close seal.
 Cast iron oil rings and rings with a helical spring backing have two scraping lands of various detailed form.
 On the other hand, multi-piece steel oil control rings usually consist of two thin steel rings (called rails) with a spacer-expander spring between them to keep the two rails apart and provide radial pressure.

 The gap in the piston ring compresses to a few thousandths of an inch when inside the cylinder bore.
 Ring gap shapes include square cut, angle cut, tite joint, step cut, hook step and mitre step.

+Historically there was also a design that used a split ring, like a key ring.
+It was designed so that there was no gap in the wring but it could exert sprung presser on the cylinder wall.
+These were called Clupet rings.